 6. We Don’t Eat Our Classmates by Ryan T. Higgins

-All Kindergarteners do things that are impulsive from time to time, so they’ll certainly identify with poor Penelope, who can’t help but eat her classmates.
-This comical title is great for back-to-school, or anytime you need to talk about impulse control.
+All kindergarteners do impulsive things from time to time, so they’ll certainly identify with poor Penelope, who can’t help but eat her classmates.
+This comical title is great for back-to-school, after a long break, or anytime you need to talk about impulse control.

 7. Pink is For Boys by Robb Pearlman